zero804/gitter/docs/accounts.md

 ## How do I export my data?

-You can export data associatd with your account by using the profile menu dropdown in the top-right -> **Export user data**
+You can export data associated with your account by using the profile menu dropdown in the top-right -> **Export user data**

 If you're looking to export data for a room, see the [room docs on export](./rooms.md#export-room-data).